blackenwhite/Full_Stack/Movie Seat Booking/README.md

 ## Introduction

-A UI is built which is like a movie theatre website where we can pick up our seats when we pick the movie.
-We have different prices for different movies, a legend where blue shows already occupied seats and white shows 'not-yet-occupied'.
+*A UI is built which is like a movie theatre website where we can pick up our seats when we pick the movie.We have different prices for different movies, a legend where blue shows already occupied seats and white shows 'not-yet-occupied'.
 The number of seats you filled for, shows your total bill.

-We will use local storage for storing the seats that you filled.
+We will use local storage for storing the seats that you filled.*

 ### HTML file description